 Strawberries are possibly one of my most favorite fruit.
 Although they are available practically all-year-long in supermarkets and grocery stores across the country, when they’re not in season–usually–they’re practically good for nothing.
-They’re sometimes vile- both crunchy and sour, and lack in any strawberry flavor.
+They’re sometimes vile- both crunchy and sour, and lack in any strawberry flavor (that’s where this strawberry crumble comes in!).
 Some will disagree about my last statement but I did say usually; there are a handful of companies that do have great tasting organic strawberries year-round.

 When I do find myself picking up a package or two of these glorious red berries that are lacking in the taste department, I most-often find myself baking them.
-During strawberry season, rarely am I every interested in baking the marvelously sweet strawberries that I pick up from the farmers’ market– I’d much rather munch on them, toss them into a summery salad, or make jam to preserve their magnificent taste for when I need a burst of strawberry goodness during the dreary winter months.
+Be it in a strawberry crumble or otherwise.
+And during strawberry season, rarely am I every interested in baking the marvelously sweet strawberries that I pick up from the farmers’ market– I’d much rather munch on them, toss them into a summery salad, or make jam to preserve their magnificent taste for when I need a burst of strawberry goodness during the dreary winter months.

 Although this crumble is made with abominable, store-brought strawberries, the berry flavors are enhanced as they bake under a blanket of ground almonds, oats, and a buttery crumble topping freckled with poppy seeds.
 You may think that the berries might turn out as mushy, red-tinged sludge, but they don’t.
 Instead, they are baked into succulent, strawberrily-intense explosions of flavor.